falcosecurity/falco-website/content/en/docs/rules/_index.md

 In cases like this, be sure to scope the logical operators of the original condition with parentheses when possible, or avoid appending conditions when not possible.

 ## Disable Default Rules
-Even though falco provides a quite powerful default ruleset, you sometimes need to disable some of these default rules since they do not work properly in your environment.
-Luckily falco offers you multiple possibilities to do so.
+Even though Falco provides a quite powerful default ruleset, you sometimes need to disable some of these default rules since they do not work properly in your environment.
+Luckily Falco offers you multiple possibilities to do so.

 ### Via existing Macros
 Most of the default rules offer some kind of `consider_*` macros which are already part of the rule conditions.
 These `consider_*` macros are usually set to `(never_true)` or `(always_true)` which basically enables or disabled the regarding rule.
-Now if you want to enable a by default disabled rule (e.g. `Unexpected outbound connection destination`), you just have to override the rule's `consider_*` macro (`consider_all_outbound_conns` in this case) inside your custom falco configuration.
+Now if you want to enable a by default disabled rule (e.g. `Unexpected outbound connection destination`), you just have to override the rule's `consider_*` macro (`consider_all_outbound_conns` in this case) inside your custom Falco configuration.

-Example for your custom falco configuration (note the `(always_true)` condition):
+Example for your custom Falco configuration (note the `(always_true)` condition):
 ```yaml
 - macro: consider_all_outbound_conns
   condition: (always_true)